Building a culture of reading.

 Build a Home Library

 Along with a sense of agency, which is imparted through the Lending Library program, we also want to give children the opportunity to feel a sense of ownership and to know that their homes are a place where books are ever-present.
 We know the hardships that buying books can create for families, and that's why we give children brand new books to keep six times a year to help them build their home collections.

 Having books at home creates another space where there can be a culture of reading, and it encourages family time reading together or in parallel, and encourages rereading of books.
 Rereading is important to young children's literacy development, and having books at home that they love and that interest them makes it easy.

 Setting children on the path to literacy and laying the foundation for a future where they have agency over their lives requires the constant collaboration and care of multiple people and institutions.
 We cannot do our work successfully without partnering side by side those who have students' best interests at heart and who know them so well: their families and schools.

-From collaborating on curriculum to making it easier for families to find books to read together (and the time to do it), we're working to foster a culture of learning and growing together where all are respected and celebrated for their vital role is ensuring our kids are thriving.
-We work with families and centers to ensure that we are offering vital flexibility and adaptability in our programming so that it always serves the best interests of the children who love and depend on our services.
+From collaborating on curriculum to making it easier for families to find books to read together (and the time to do it), we're working to foster a culture of learning and growing together where all are respected and celebrated for their vital role in ensuring our kids are thriving.
+We work with families and centers to ensure that we are offering flexibility and adaptability in our programming so that it always serves the best interests of the children who love and depend on our services.